REEKRAJROY/subject-detection/README.md

-# subject-detection using Open CV
+# subject-detection in video file using Open CV

 Detection of subject in motion from a video file using Open CV library in Python.<br>